 Data entry.
-That’s what Cheryl Campbell thought she was doing when she started at Purple Heart Homes, a nonprofit that provides housing solutions for Service Connected Disabled Veterans.
-It didn’t take Cheryl long, though, to realize what she was really doing: filing requests to restore dignity.
+That’s what Cheryl Campbell thought she was doing when she started working at Purple Heart Homes, a nonprofit providing housing solutions for Service Connected Disabled Veterans.
+But it didn’t take Cheryl long to realize what she was really doing: filing requests to restore dignity.

-Cheryl entered the data that spelled out the nature of the soldiers’ injuries, the history of their service, and the added insults of the indignities they were suffering in their post-service lives.
+Cheryl entered the data that spelled out the nature of the soldiers’ injuries, the history of their service, and the indignities they were suffering in their post-service lives.

 She typed into her computer fields:

 There was a lot of data to input, and it took a lot of time.
-It took even more time to process the data (or, in plain speak, make sense of — and respond to —it).
+It took even more time to make sense of — and respond to — the data.

 The Transformative Power of Data

-Through this new system, Purple Heart Homes can not just track applications from request to project finalization, but also flag those with missing information for follow up, and prioritize those with time-sensitive or urgent needs.
+Through this new system, Purple Heart Homes can not only track applications from request to project finalization but also flag those with missing information for follow-up and prioritize those with time-sensitive or urgent needs.

 The shift to Salesforce hasn’t only helped maximize Purple Heart Homes’ reach, but the speed with which it is able to provide support.

-The first case that comes to Cheryl’s mind is Lloyd Karratti, who retired as a Navy Hospital Corpsman, First Class, after 20 years of service, including service during the Gulf War.
-Mr. Karratti now lives in Jacksonville, NC with his wife (and caregiver) and has four grown sons, Cheryl explains.
-Lloyd uses an LVAS to help pump blood throughout his body and came to Purple Heart Homes with an urgent need for a generator to keep his “blood pump” running during power outages.
+The first case that comes to Cheryl’s mind is Lloyd Karratti, who retired as a Navy Hospital Corpsman, First Class, after 20 years of service (including during the Gulf War).
+Mr. Karratti now lives in Jacksonville, North Carolina with his wife (and caregiver) and has four grown sons, Cheryl explains.
+Lloyd uses an LVAS to help pump blood throughout his body and came to Purple Heart Homes with an urgent need for a generator to keep it running during power outages.

-From his first inquiry to the final propane hook up for the generator, it was all completed in six months.
+From his first inquiry to the final propane hook-up for the generator, his request was fulfilled in six months.

 While Cheryl is passionate about helping veterans with their physical needs, she emphasizes the importance of their emotional needs, too.

-“Now,” she says with awe, “he’ll walk up to you and give you a hug.
+he’ll walk up to you and give you a hug.
 He never would’ve done that before.
 That’s why I’m here.
-That’s why all of us do what we do.”
+That’s why all of us do what we do.